platformengineerid/aiven-devportal/docs/products/postgresql/howto/pgaudit-logging.rst

 .. topic:: Feature availability

    This feature has a limited availability.
-For details, see `Comapre plans <https://aiven.io/pricing?product=pg>`_.
+For details, see `Compare plans <https://aiven.io/pricing?product=pg>`_.

 About PGAudit
 -------------